 If you have ever had a student in your life who didn’t love math, then you have already heard “why do we need this, anyway?”
 Math often seems disconnected from day-to-day life, and as the problems get harder, students have more and more trouble figuring out why they need to learn these concepts.
-Word problems have the potential to answer this question in the perfect way.
+Math word problems have the potential to answer this question in the perfect way.

 Show Real-World Applications to Math Concepts

-One of the main reasons that word problems are so vital to students learning math is the way they show how math concepts apply to real-world situations.
+One of the main reasons that math word problems are so vital to students learning math is the way they show how math concepts apply to real-world situations.
 Everything from measuring for a construction project to planning treats for a party can be used as a problem.
 As a result, using world problems shows the students why they will need the concepts being taught in math class.
 This helps connect the dots between solving the problem and using the concept in a real-world application.

-Word Problems Require Higher Order Thinking
+Math Word Problems Require Higher Order Thinking

 Word problems require more than simply looking at numbers and symbols and figuring the solution.
 To solve a word problem, the students must be able to read the problem, pull the pertinent information out of the problem, solve the math equation and make sure the answer makes sense in the context of the problem.
 This requires higher order thinking than simply solving an equation.